-Overheating: Leaving your laptop on while stored in your backpack can cause it to overheat, which is why you must turn it off completely before storing it away.
+Overheating: Leaving your laptop on while stored in your backpack can cause it to overheat, so you must turn it off completely before storing it away.

 How to Properly Care for Your Laptop While Traveling:

 Your laptop is far too valuable to leave its safety up to chance.
 Thankfully, there are quite a few ways you can protect it while traveling.
-No matter where you’re traveling, it’s crucial to understand how to properly carry/store your laptop in a backpack or carry on.
-Follow these seven steps to ensure that your laptop is protected while traveling:
+No matter where you’re traveling, it’s crucial to understand how to properly carry/store your laptop in a backpack or carry-on.
+Follow these six steps to ensure that your laptop is protected while traveling:

 Shut down your laptop: There’s no need to keep your laptop running at full capacity when you’re not using it.
-Make sure to save all of your work before powering down your computer before you move locations.
+Make sure to save your work before powering down your computer before moving locations.
 Keeping your laptop powered down will stop it from overheating.